1. Introduction

 - The Access Key Id is the Storage account name, and the Secret Access Key is the Key portion of key1 or key2 (collected from Step2).

-- Click Add, and your Data Store setup on ZedControl is complete.
+- Click Add, and your Data Store setup on the ZEDEDA platform is complete.

 4.1.
 Create